 The ST120 works well with planets and the moon but is not optimized for them and you will experience chromatic aberration when viewing those brighter objects.

-Overall, the Orion AstroView ST120 telescope is an amazing and affordable model for astronomers looking to get more value from deep-sky objects.
+Overall, the Orion AstroView ST120 is an amazing beginner telescope model for astronomers looking to get more value from deep-sky objects.

 Buy your Orion AstroView 120ST from Orion Telescopes.